MJoergen/nexys4ddr/mandelbrot/README.md

 main parts.
 The design is implemented on the Nexys 4 DDR board, which uses a Xilinx FPGA XC7A100T.
 This FPGA has a total of 240 DSP, which will all be used for the actual calculations.
-Additionally, the FPGA contains 144 BRAMs (of 18 kbit), which will be used for storing the results of the calculation, i.e.  the actual picture to be displayed.
+Additionally, the FPGA contains 144 BRAMs (of 18 kbit each), which will be used for storing the results of the calculation, i.e. the actual picture to be displayed.

 ## Fixed point arithmetic
 Before we proceed, we need to discuss how to represent decimal numbers in the